 A penis that has been fractured will bulge and appear purple.
 Other signs and symptoms of a penis fracture include:

-Sometimes the tube that drains urine from the body (urethra) is damaged as well, and blood might be visible at the urinary opening of the penis.
+Sometimes the tube that drains urine from the body (the urethra) is damaged as well, and blood might be visible at the urinary opening of the penis.

 A penis fracture requires urgent medical attention.
-Prompt surgical repair is typically recommended.
+Prompt surgical repair is typically recommended to avoid long-term complications.

 Left untreated, a penis fracture might result in a curved penis or the permanent inability to get or keep an erection firm enough for sex (erectile dysfunction).

-So, while no one likes to think of their penis breaking, it’s important to know the signs and symptoms so if this rare occurrence happens to you, you know what to do–that is, get to the ER immediately!
+So, while no one likes to think of their penis breaking, it’s important to know the signs and symptoms.
+If this rare occurrence happens to you, you know what to do–that is, get to the ER immediately!